Thyroid Doctor Chicago IL

 Treatment and Prevention

-If you have hypothyroidism, your doctor will most likely prescribe a synthetic thyroid hormone consisting of a single hormone called T4 that the body coverts to an active form called T3.
+If you have hypothyroidism, your doctor will most likely prescribe a synthetic thyroid hormone consisting of a single hormone called T4 that the body converts to an active form called T3.

 But some people, often those who are older, lack enough of a certain enzyme that is key in this conversion process.
 For them, an alternative may be natural thyroid hormone extracted from animals, which contains both T3 and T4.
 Within the last few years a new synthetic thyroid hormone, a drug called Thyrolar, has come on the market.
 It includes both T3 and T4, and presents a viable alternative to the natural thyroid hormone, which can be hard to measure.